telerik/maui-docs/controls/dataform/grouping/overview.md

 <snippet id='dataform-grouping-from-model'/>

-### Define the groups in XAML and GroupName in the model
+### Define the Groups in XAML and GroupName in the Model

 You can apply the groups in the XAML and set the `GroupName` property.
 Then inside the model add the `GroupName` attribute to the concrete property.